dlmpal/dlmpal.github.io/content/sfem.md

     content:
       title: SFEM
       text: |
         [SFEM](https://github.com/dlmpal/sfem) is a C++ framework for the solution of Partial Differential Equations on unstructured meshes, using the Finite Element and Finite Volume methods.
 It supports distributed memory parallelism via the MPI protocol.
-SFEM utilizes PETSc for sparse linear algebra computations, and METIS for mesh partitioning.
-SLEPc is an optional dependency, which enables the computation of eigenvalues of discretized operators.
+SFEM utilizes METIS for mesh partitioning, and, optionally, PETSc and SLEPc can be used for solving linear and eigenproblems respectively.
+However, an iterative linear solver suite is also included natively with SFEM.

         Below are a few examples detailing the current capabilities of SFEM.
 The code for these examples will be added soon.